brunophilipe/macdown-gistit/README.md

 ## The MacDown Plug-in Architecture

-This section serves as a simple walkthrough to how plug-ins work in MacDown until proper documentation is written.
+This section serves as a simple walkthrough on how plug-ins work in MacDown until proper documentation is written.
 Hopefully not by myself. :p

 ### Introduction

-A plugin in MacDown is a regular Cocoa [dynamic-loading bundle], with extension `.plugin`.
-MacDown searches `~/Library/Application Support/MacDown/PlugIns`, and build menu items for loadable bundles inside the directory.
-A plug-in in invoked when the user clicks on its corresponding menu item.
+A plug-in in MacDown is a regular Cocoa [dynamic-loading bundle], with extension `.plugin`.
+MacDown searches `~/Library/Application Support/MacDown/PlugIns`, and builds menu items for loadable bundles inside the directory.
+A plug-in is invoked when the user clicks on its corresponding menu item.

-One caveat is that MacDown does *not* reuse plug-in instances between invocations; a new instance of re-created each time a method is called on the plug-in.
+One caveat is that MacDown does *not* reuse plug-in instances between invocations; a new instance is re-created each time a method is called on the plug-in.
 This may change in the future, but as a rule of thumb, you should always treat your plug-in as stateless.
 Store things with `NSUserDefaults` or other persistence solutions.

 [dynamic-loading bundle]: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/LoadingCode/LoadingCode.html#//apple_ref/doc/uid/10000052-SW1